Skip to content

 Workplace-violence and active-threat planning

 Consultants help organizations build workplace-violence prevention programs — threat-assessment teams, reporting channels, behavioral warning-sign training, and response protocols — and emergency and active-threat plans covering lockdown, evacuation, run-hide-fight guidance, communication trees, and coordination with law enforcement.
-Several states, notably California under SB 553, now require most employers to maintain a written workplace-violence prevention plan, which has made this one of the fastest-growing consulting requests.

 Policy, procedure, and post-order development